rundeck/rundeck/docs/en/developer/02-plugins.md

 * `ResourceModelSource` - produces a set of Node definitions for a project
 * `ResourceFormatParser` - parses a document into a set of Node resources
 * `ResourceFormatGenerator` - generates a document from a set of Node resources

+Workflow Step services:

+* `WorkflowStep` - runs a single step in a workflow
+* `WorkflowNodeStep` - runs a single step for each node in a workflow
+* `RemoteScriptNodeStep` - generates a script or command to execute remotely for each node in a workflow

 ## Provider Lifecycle